What Everyone Misunderstands About Oil And China

 The sweeping scope of Chinese direct intervention in the oil market, via purchases for storage that are set by the Chinese government directly and regularly updated, means that China's government is not really a price taker in the oil market at all.
 By manipulating reserve purchases up or down, it can essentially go toe-to-toe with (N)OPEC to set the price in the global market.

 Unlike the US, where hundreds of shale companies move production up or down according to market conditions, the single biggest player in oil in China is the national government.
-This means that oil decision making in China looks more like Saudi Arabia or Russia, where national geopolitical interests match or even exceed raw economic calculations in setting oil policy.
+This means that oil decision-making in China looks more like Saudi Arabia or Russia, where national geopolitical interests match or even exceed raw economic calculations in setting oil policy.

 So far, there is no indication that China is unhappy with the current state of the market or wishes to undermine the Saudi-Russia agreement.
-But market analysts still risk leading investors astray when the talk of China in the same passive - i.e., price taking - terms they discuss the US, in terms of oil market intervention.
-In truth China is not waiting on anyone's decision.
+But market analysts still risk leading investors astray when they talk of China in the same passive - i.e., price taking - terms they discuss the US, in terms of oil market intervention.
+In truth, China is not waiting on anyone's decision.
 It is making the decisions.

 Conclusion

-It is highly unlikely China has any aims to fundamentally alter the course of the oil market next week or next month, but there should be no doubt about its power to do that, if it wanted to.
-Investors should analyze China as a conscious, deliberate actor who sets, rather than reacts to, the dynamics of the oil market, and structure their investment strategy accordingly.
+It is highly unlikely China has any aims to fundamentally alter the course of the oil market next week or next month, but there should be no doubt about its power to do that if it wanted to.
+Investors should analyze China as a conscious, deliberate actor who sets, rather than reacts to, the dynamics of the oil market and structure their investment strategy accordingly.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.